 What Is Amazon Advertising?

-With more product listings competing for limited space, the battle for Amazon visibility goes far beyond traditional best practices — such as proper product categorization, SEO-friendly titles, testing search terms, optimising descriptions and more.
+With more product listings competing for limited space, the battle for Amazon visibility goes far beyond traditional best practices — such as proper product categorisation, SEO-friendly titles, testing search terms, optimising descriptions and more.

 Your product could still end up getting pushed deep into the search results (especially for broad search queries).